 Permit History Before Buying a Remodeled Seattle Home

-Unpermitted work passes to the buyer after closing, not the seller.
+Unpermitted work can become the buyer's compliance problem after closing.
 How to check Seattle permit records before you commit, what to do when you find unpermitted work, and what Form 17 discloses about prior improvements.

 7 min readTags:permit, remodel, due-diligence, greater-seattle